Ohio Consumer Tax Laws

 If you want to avoid paying taxes on an expensive item, like a car, you may try to purchase the car in a state that does not charge sales tax.
 However, Ohio will charge a use tax at the same rate as a sales tax, once you register the car in Ohio.

-If you would like to know more about consumer taxes, there are many attorneys throughout Ohio with tax law experience who may be able to help.
+If you'd like to know more about consumer taxes, you can contact an experienced tax attorney in Ohio.
 In addition to informing you about the law, they may be able to advise you about methods to avoid paying unnecessary taxes, while still staying within the bounds of the law.
-Get started today with a free legal review of your tax questions from a local attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help